hamdikh/katacoda-scenarios/istio-kubernetes-course-hillstone/step3.md

 `kubectl get pods`{{execute}}

-Hein ! how come ? what's going on ? why do we have two containers running ?
+Huh ! how come ? what's going on ? why do we have two containers running ?

 Let us inspect the pod